 It´s time to revise another pattern, the Turtleneck Dress.
-The design contained the skirt and the blouse; I think it looked too complicated to be sewn easily.
-The fact was that few people bought this pattern, although it offered a lot.
+The design contained the skirt and the blouse; I think it gave the impression to be too complicated to be sewn easily.
+The fact was that few people were interested in that pattern, although it offered a lot.
 For some years I was thinking of just dividing the pattern into skirt and top, but I wanted to add something extra and new, especially since the skirt seemed too simple.
 So time flies and at some point, the ideas come by themselves.

 Let´s start sewing!
 I´m just showing how to sew View B and C, because most steps are the same, it’s just that View B and C need some extra considerations.
 Again, the blog post is intended as a supplement to the pattern, trying to show some different techniques and options on how to sew the skirt.

 (1) We always start with cutting all pieces from fabric and lining.
 Take care of the grainline and don´t forget to add 6” (15cm) to the bottom edge of the ruffle pieces.